pratyakshajha/spring-boot-rest-template/README.md

 # Running locally
 1. Clone this repository and open it in the IDE of your choice.
 2. [Install](https://dev.mysql.com/doc/sakila/en/sakila-installation.html) mySQL sample database having the actor table, if it doesn't exist
+3. Add an environment variable `db.password` with password to the database
-3. Build the project with maven `mvn clean package`
+4. Build the project with maven `mvn clean package`
-4. Run the `DemoApplication.java` with  `mvnw spring-boot:run`.
+5. Run the `DemoApplication.java` with  `mvnw spring-boot:run`.
 	- This class can be run via an IDE
 	- The war file in target folder can be deployed to a server